-Since 2002, I’d been working for Myeloma UK, an Edinburgh-based cancer charity.
-My responsibilities covered the print design, print buying, and managing the website.
+In 2002 I started working for Myeloma UK, an Edinburgh-based cancer charity.
+I was responsible for the print design and buying, and managing the website.

-I’d been having thoughts of travelling the world, seeing new things, and in 2004 I resigned an adventure.
-The year after, following some amazing experiences abroad, Edinburgh called me back to the capital and, as it turned out, Myeloma UK were yet to find my replacement.
-So I asked the chief exec Eric Low if he’d hire me as a part-time contractor, where I’d work three days each week and invoice at the end of each month.
-He agreed, and things carried on like that for around 18 months until the charity eventually needed a full-time designer.
+For quite a while I’d been thinking of travelling the world to see new things, so in 2004 I resigned to go on an adventure.
+The year after, following some amazing experiences, Edinburgh drew me back and, as it turned out, Myeloma UK were yet to find my replacement.
+So I asked the chief executive Eric Low if he’d hire me as a part-time contractor, where I’d work three days each week and invoice at the end of the month.
+He agreed, and things carried on like that for around 18 months until the charity eventually needed someone full-time.

 Looking back, starting in self-employment with a retainer client was vital, and while those three days a week brought in just enough money to pay the bills, they allowed plenty of time to work on building my website and blog (my main self-promotion tool).